Red Tide September 17 2018, 0 Comments

 Happy Place 3 – Going offshore with friend and client, Buzz, to catch Grouper and Snapper with his son, Chris.
 Now Chris is no small guy and I will never forget watching him battle one big a=# Goliath Grouper or Shark for quite some time.
 It was truly Mano vs. Mano Fish.
 I don’t think Chris would have lost the fight, but ultimately we had to trek 20+ miles back on the Gulf to Sanibel.
 Otherwise, we would have been out in the briny all day and night.
 Eventually, we convinced Chris to tighten the drag on the reel and the line snapped – happily very close to the bitter end.
 Yep, it was a fight that left Chris sweat-filled but with a story to tell for years to come.

 Happy Place 4 – In May of this year, I earned a US Coast Guard Master Captain’s designation.
-This will allow us to take more folks out on the water at one time.
-Best of all getting added nautical education and even more time on the water has sharpened my senses with the sea.
+This means I have gotten more nautical education and proved I have added time on the water.
 Hopefully, this will translate to an enhanced experience for all of our customers.

 Happy Place 5 – I am really fortunate to have such a great group of friends (including new ones) who have gone out of their way to recommend so many of their friends to come enjoy either fishing or cruising on the Hey Mon.
 For example, there’s Dave and Dianne from a suburb of the Minneapolis, Minnesota.
 Dave, who works at Wells Fargo, recommended us to a business associate of his.
 Ultimately, I got to introduce Kim, her husband and two other great family members to the Sanibel/Captiva area since it was their first-ever visit here.
 And best of all, we pounded the fish.
 The highlight though was having about a half dozen dolphins do an aerial acrobatic show in our boat wake as we returned to shore.
 Priceless!